-- (1) In the event of a change in control, short-term, non-equity incentives (cash incentive bonuses) are paid in a lump sum to each executive at the higher of target or actual financial performance based on current full-year forecasted results (taking into consideration actual financial performance to date).
-The amounts in column (c) reflect the target bonus for each NEO.
+- (1) In the event of a change in control, short-term, non-equity incentives (cash incentive bonuses) under the ICP are paid in a lump sum to each executive at the higher of target or actual financial performance based on current full-year forecasted results (taking into consideration actual financial performance to date).
+The amounts in columns (c) and (d) reflect the target bonus for each NEO.
 Cash bonuses are not automatically paid for executives terminating under other circumstances. - (2) Generally, all unvested LTCIs are forfeited immediately in the event an executive is terminated with or without cause or voluntarily resigns; however, the Compensation and Management Development Committee retains discretion to accelerate the vesting of these awards in the case of involuntary severance without cause.
-At December 31, 2021, in the event of a change in control or an executive's retirement after age 55 with at least seven years of service, qualification for long-term disability, or death, vesting of all LTCIs is accelerated and payment is made as soon as practicable but no earlier than allowable under Section 409A of the Code.
-No officers listed above were entitled to a gross-up payment.
+At December 31, 2023, in the event of an executive's termination in connection with a change in control or an executive's retirement after age 55 with at least seven years of service, qualification for long-term disability, or death, vesting of all LTCIs is accelerated and payment is made as soon as practicable but no earlier than allowable under Section 409A of the Code.
+No officers listed above were entitled to a gross-up payment. - (3) Assumes the Executive is still employed by the Company 180 days after a change in control. - (4) Assumes termination of the Executive within 18 months of a change in control, either by the Company without cause or by the Executive for good reason.